PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 This type of snakemake analysis can be run on a local system, or it can be executed the same way using an HPC interactive session.
 For example, `qrsh -q default -pe smp 48` can be used to start an interactive session with 48 threads (replacing `default` with the name of your machine).
 If the snakemake directory and databases are set up on the cluster, snakemake can be executed the same way.
 Navigate to the directory and use the same commands as above.
 You may need to load anaconda, snakemake, and graphviz before running the workflow, depending on your system setup.
 You may also want to use a detachable screen so the analysis is not interrupted.

-### HPC execution
+## HPC execution

 Executing snakemake on HPC allows it schedule jobs and run steps in parallel.
 This is the preferred method.

 There are several ways to run snakemake on HPC.
-There are limited instructions on cluster execution in the snakemake documentation [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html), so a few examples of execution are shown below.
+There are limited instructions on cluster execution in the snakemake documentation [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html), so an example of execution are shown below.

-**Running on an interactive session:**
+### Executing with an interactive session

 One easy way to run snakemake is to start an interactive session, and execute snakemake with the relevant cluster settings.
 Snakemake will act as a job scheduler and also run local jobs from this location, until all jobs are complete.
 This can take a while, so it is best to use a detachable screen with the interactive session.

-Here is an example (based on SGE) of starting an interactive session and preparing to run snakemake.
+Here is an example (based on SGE configuration) of starting an interactive session and preparing to run snakemake.
 This assumes you are already logged in:

 ```
 # use a detachable screen